 A 2009 graduate of Miami (B.S. in sports studies with minors in coaching and English literature), Wicklund joined the staff that same year in dual positions as a recruiting and defensive intern.

 As an undergraduate, Wicklund held a variety of positions and responsibilities.
 As a senior in 2008, he moved onto the field during practices as student assistant with the wide receivers and into the press box on game days assisting with opponent charting all the while continuing with the responsibilities of student defensive quality control off the field.
+He started as a freshman video staff volunteer in 2005.

-Wicklund's wife, Lauren, is Bucknell's associate director of athletics for leadership development.
+Wicklund’s wife, Lauren, is Bucknell’s associate director of athletics for leadership development.
+They have one daughter, Sydney.